Battle of Guastalla

 Consequences

-The victory allows the Franco-Sardinians to consolidate their presence in Lombardy, even though the war will not end for several years.
-It weakens the Austrian position in the region and allows more favorable negotiations for France.
+The victory allowed the Franco-Sardinians to consolidate their presence in Lombardy, even though the war would not end for several more years.
+It weakened the Austrian position in the region and enabled more favorable negotiations for France.
+Among the roughly 12,000 casualties were Prince Frederick Louis of Württemberg and generals Valpareze and Colminero; Charles Emmanuel III failed to exploit the success and the Austrians stabilized their lines at Luzzara.